collective/collective.contentleadimage/README.txt

 items in the folder together with images attached.

 There is configuration control panel, where you can set maximum width and height of the uploaded images.
-The widht and height is applied on each image upload (image is automatically resized).
+The width and height is applied on each image upload (image is automatically resized).
 You can specify smaller width and height which is used as image preview in the below content title viewlet (next to content Description).
 Large image is used in the above content body viewlet